MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Office-365-in-Windows-Server-Essentials.md

   -   Use the My Server 2012 R2 app to work with documents in your  SharePoint Online libraries from your laptop, mobile device, or Windows phone.
 For information, see [Use the My Server App](../use/Use-the-My-Server-App-to-Connect-to-Windows-Server-Essentials.md).
 This feature is only available in  Windows Server Essentials.

 ##  <a name="BKMK_Configure"></a> Set up Microsoft 365 integration
  You can integrate your server with  Microsoft 365 at any time after you complete the server installation.
-If you don't already have an  Microsoft 365 subscription, you can purchase one or sign up for a free trial subscription.
+If you don't already have a Microsoft 365 subscription, you can purchase one or sign up for a free trial subscription.

  You will do the following tasks: